Microswimmer: Physics

 Where $\theta= \arctan(\frac{2\pi\sigma}{\lambda})$.
-It is important to note that while the scallop theorem requires more than one degree of freedom, external forcing (e.g., magnetic) allows for the motion of a simple corkscrew.
+While the scallop theorem requires more than one degree of freedom, external forcing (e.g., magnetic) allows for the motion of a simple corkscrew.

 Types

 Different types of microswimmers are powered and actuated in different ways.
 Swimming strategies for individual microswimmers as well as swarms of microswimmers have been examined down through the years.
 Typically, microswimmers rely either on external power sources, as it is the case for magnetic, optic, or acoustic control, or employ the fuel available in their surroundings, as is the case with biohybrid or catalytic microswimmers.
 Magnetic and acoustic actuation are typically compatible with in vivo microswimmer manipulation and catalytic microswimmers can be specifically engineered to employ in vivo fuels.
 The use of optical forces in biological fluids or in vivo is more challenging, but interesting examples have nevertheless been demonstrated.

 Often, researchers choose to take inspiration from nature, either for the entire microswimmer design, or for achieving a desired propulsion type.
 For example, one of the first bioinspired microswimmers consisted of human red blood cells modified with a flagellum-like artificial component made of filaments of magnetic particles bonded via biotin–streptavidin interactions.
 More recently, biomimetic swimming inspired by worm-like travelling wave features, shrimp locomotion, and bacterial run-and-tumble motion, was demonstrated by using shaped light.

 A different nature-inspired approach is the use of biohybrid microswimmers.
 These comprise a living component and a synthetic one.
 Biohybrids most often take advantage of the microscale motion of various biological systems and can also make use of other behaviours characterising the living component.
 For magnetic bioinspired and biohybrid microswimmers, typical model organisms are bacteria, sperm cells and magnetotactic cells.
 In addition to the use of magnetic forces, actuation of bioinspired microswimmers was also demonstrated using e.g., acoustic excitation or optical forces.
 Another nature-inspired behavior related to optical forces is that of phototaxis, which can be exploited by e.g., cargo-carrying microorganisms, synthetic microswimmers or biohybrid microswimmers.
 A number of recent review papers are focused on explaining or comparing existing propulsion and control strategies used in microswimmer actuation.
 Magnetic actuation is most often included for controlled in vivo guiding, even for microswimmers which rely on a different type of propulsion.
 In 2020, Koleoso et al. reviewed the use of magnetic small scale robots for biomedical applications and provide details about the various magnetic fields and actuation systems developed for such purposes.